Spaf's Students, Past and Present

 Alex Master

-Alex is an Army Major, stationed at the Army Futures Institute at West Point.
-His dissertation was via the INSC program and developed a reference model of Internet censorship systems.
+Alex is a US Army Major, stationed at the Army Futures Institute at West Point.
+He completed his Ph.D. dissertation, "Modeling and Characterization of Internet Censorship Technologies" as a reference model of Internet censorship systems.
+I was his advisor in the INSC program with co-advisor J. Eric Dietz in CIT.

 Tanya Mastin